Chebyshev polynomials in the complex plane and on the real line

-We saw previously that $t_n([-1,1]) = 2\capacity([-1,1])^n$ why $\cW_n([-1,1])=2$ and this is in fact the optimal lower bound in the real setting.
-This was shown by Schiefermayr in \cite{schiefermayr08} using different means than presented here. \begin{theorem}[Schiefermayr (2008) \cite{schiefermayr08}] Let $\sfE\subset \R$ denote a compact set, then
+We saw previously that $t_n([-1,1]) = 2\capacity([-1,1])^n$ so $\cW_n([-1,1])=2$ and this is in fact the optimal lower bound in the real setting.
+This was shown by Schiefermayr in \cite{schiefermayr08} using different means than presented here.
+Our proof is based on the same idea as the proof of Theorem \ref{thm:szego_inequality}. \begin{theorem}[Schiefermayr (2008) \cite{schiefermayr08}] Let $\sfE\subset \R$ denote a compact set, then

 \end{theorem} \begin{proof} The polynomial $T_n^{\sfE}$ is real and therefore